 MCPI was registered with the Securities and Exchange Commission on 4 July 2007 with SEC Registration No. CS200710562.
 Its primary purpose is to engage in, conduct and carry on the business of construction, planning, purchasing, management and operation of power plants and the purchase, generation, production, supply and sale of electricity, to enter into all kinds of contracts for the accomplishment of the aforementioned purpose.
-Its current address is at Unit 103-B Cedar Mansion 1 Saint Jose Maria Escriva Drive, Ortigas Center, Brgy San Antonio, Pasig City.
-The Company has not started its commercial operations as of April 8, 2024 and has no employee as of December 31, 2023.
+Its address is at Unit 103-B Cedar Mansion 1 Saint Jose Maria Escriva Drive, Ortigas Center, Brgy San Antonio, Pasig City.